galacticcouncil/hydration-docs/docs/tip_request.md

 Treasury tip requests can be submitted on-chain with Polkadot/apps using the following link: https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.hydradx.io#/treasury/tips

-To submit a new tip request, click on *Propose tip* and provide the following information:
+To submit a new tip request, click on `Propose tip` and provide the following information:

 * **submit with account** - select the account which will sign the transaction for submitting the tip request on-chain.
 This account needs to hold a small amount of HDX for transaction costs.
 * **beneficiary** - select or enter the address of the account which will receive the Treasury tip.
-This account must correspond to the account which opened the Commonwealth thread.
+This account must correspond to the account which opened the Polkassembly thread.
-* **tip reason** - provide a URL to the Commonwealth thread.
+* **tip reason** - provide a URL to the Polkassembly thread.

 <div style={{textAlign: 'center'}}>
   <img alt="login" src={useBaseUrl('/tip-request/submit-on-chain.jpg')} />